 One legitimate way to buy real estate with no money down is to use private money.
 Private money is from a private investor, friend, or family member.
 The private investor will give you money at a certain interest rate to buy a flip or rental property.
 Private money rates can vary from very cheap to very expensive depending on the relationship, investment, and terms of the loan.
 I use private money from my sister for my fix and flips.
 She charges me six percent interest.
 It is a great way to reduce the amount of cash I have into the properties.

-How to purchase investment property with less cash by becoming a real estate agent
+How to purchase an investment property with less cash by becoming a real estate agent

 There are many advantages to having your real estate license, but the biggest benefit is you can keep your commission on almost every house you buy.
 On a $100,000 house, your commission could be $3,000 dollars or more.
 Here is an article that details why it is an advantage to become a real estate agent if you are an investor.
-Being a real estate agent also gives me an advantage finding and purchasing great deals.
+Being a real estate agent also gives me an advantage in finding and purchasing great deals.
 I detail how hard it is to get your real estate license here.
-I estimate that I saved over $70,000 in 2013 on commissions by being a real estate agent.
+I saved more than $70,000 a year on commissions by being a real estate agent.
 That does not include the money I made on deals that I got because I was an agent.

 How to buy a property with little money down using a turnkey rental property provider

 A new trend in the US is buying turnkey rental properties that are purchased, repaired, rented, and managed by a turnkey provider.
 Turnkey properties are a great opportunity for investors to buy rental properties out-of-state when homes are too expensive in their area.
-There are turnkey providers who offer as little as 5 percent down for investors, but they tend to have very high interest rates.
+There are turnkey providers who offer as little as 5 percent down for investors, but they tend to have very high-interest rates.
 Here is a great article about turnkey providers or send me a request here for turnkey providers I know of.
+I bought a turnkey rental in Cleveland a few years ago.

-How to use a line of credit to buy investment property with no money down
+How to use a line of credit to buy an investment property with no money down

 I was able to get a line of credit on my personal residence earlier this year.
 That line of credit was for $60,000, required no appraisal, and only cost me $26!
 If you have equity in your home, a line of credit is a great way to get some extra cash to invest in rental properties.
 You can pull money out of your line of credit for any reason and the money is available almost immediately.
 My lender was able to tell me instantly how much the line of credit would be for no charge.
 Here are the details on my line of credit.